sophiemiddleton/StatsTool2021/README.md

 # How to use

-To use this code you must have made NTuple's using the Mu2e-II Offline Software.
+To use this code you must have made TrkAna NTuple's using the Mu2e-II Offline Software.

 The code takes in the Mu2e signal and 3 background NTuples: